Professor vid Institutionen för idé- och lärdomshistoria

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 I completed my PhD in History at Stockholms University in 2005.
 After working as a postdoctoral researcher and as assistant professor at the History Department, Stockholm University, I started at Department of Economic History, Uppsala university in 2009.
-After an assistant professorship, I became senior lecturer (universitetslektor) in 2014 at the same department.
+After an assistant professorship, I became senior lecturer (universitetslektor) in 2014 at the same department and 2020 I was promoted professor of economic history.

 My area of research is best described as cultural historical studies of economic life.
 I am especially interested in the interrelationship between economic value and ideal (emotional, cultural, moral etc.) values in different historical settings.
 My publications include topics such as consumption and consumer culture in the twentieth century (department stores, shopping, consumer credit, debates on consumer society, mass consumerism and consumer politics), everyday finances and the cultural meanings of money (lotteries, home economics, consumption of financial services, retail banking, checks, credit cards), the circulation of commercial and financial knowledge as well as middle class identity (especially related to personal finances).